-By Leslie Loveless, CEO & Managing Partner, Slone Partners
+By Leslie Loveless, CEO, Slone Partners

 It is no secret that life sciences companies and their leaders are continuing to pivot in response to an unbalanced economy, NIH research funding cuts, regulatory uncertainties, and funding challenges.
-As a result, companies across the sector, particularly startups and early-stage firms, are operating leaner than ever.
-Every dollar counts, and every hire must move the organization measurably closer to its next milestone.
+As a result, companies across the sector, particularly startups and early-stage firms, are operating leaner and smarter than ever.
+Every dollar counts, and every executive hire must move the organization measurably closer to its next milestone.

 Clinical and Commercial Roles Are Leading the Way